sayari-analytics/sayari-go/README.md

 A Golang SDK for interacting with the Sayari graph API.

 Look in the 'example' directory to see how to use the SDK.
-- Create a `.env` file containing your sayari api credentials
+- Create a `.env` file in the root of this project containing your Sayari api credentials
     - This file should look like this (with values updated)
   ```json
     CLIENT_ID=YOUR_CLIENT_ID_HERE